 Big installations can take days or weeks.
 That might mean access to attics, basements, other areas of the house, or the entire house.
-Find out if someone needs to be there during the installation and for how long.
+Find out if someone needs to be physically present during the installation.

 What will the installer need from you?

 This could be a deposit, a house key, or access to your interior designer and trim carpenter if you are using your own.
 Find out what they need and why.